Orange County Powers of Attorney

 - Manage any Trusts set up before the POA was put in place

 - Use your assets for personal or professional benefits

 - Manage your assets after you die, unless otherwise stated

 - Disobey any of the rules outlined in the Power of Attorney

 Deciding what type of POA you would like to set up and the limitations you would like in place can be a complicated matter, especially if you have a large family.
 Every member may want a say in your estate or medical treatment.
 Designating an agent or multiple agents to make those decisions for you can be a huge step forward, especially with the help of a law firm the specializes in estate planning at your side.

-The Orange County estate planners at Allen, Flatt, Ballidis & Leslie have worked with numerous clients to set up the legal documents they need to manage their estates.
+The Orange County estate planning lawyers at Allen, Flatt, Ballidis & Leslie have worked with numerous clients to set up the legal documents they need to manage their estates.
 We can walk you through the process for preparing a Power of Attorney, outline the contract, put together any limitations or requested tasks per your desires, and ensure other aspects of your estate are well taken care of.
 If you are an Orange County resident looking to set up a Power of Attorney, please call us at (949) 752-7474.

 So, go on - call (888) 752-7474, or send over our free case